Cadenze/t1-poincare/README.md

 # t1-poincare
-Animating the Poincare Conjecture ad Perelman's Solution
+Animating the Poincare Conjecture and Perelman's Solution